 Mr. Lumumba has also represented clients in connection with complex business litigation, including trade secrets disputes and follow-on securities litigation from FCPA investigations.

 Mr. Lumumba earned his law degree in 2011 from Yale Law School, where he served as President of the Yale Black Law Students Association.
 He received his Bachelor of Arts in English: Creative Writing in 2005, graduating cum laude and Phi Beta Kappa from the Colorado College.
 After completing undergraduate work, Mr. Lumumba was a Thomas J. Watson Fellow in Guatemala and Brazil.

-Mr. Lumumba is admitted to practice law in the State of Colorado, the U.S. District Court for the District of Colorado, and the U.S. Court of Appeals for the Tenth Circuit.
+Mr. Lumumba is admitted to practice law in Texas, Colorado, the U.S. District Court for the District of Colorado, and the U.S. Court of Appeals for the Tenth Circuit.

 Yale University - 2011 Juris Doctor

 Colorado College - 2005 Bachelor of Arts